karaokemugen/karaokemugen-app/README.md

 ## Install

-If you don't want to install manually, binaries are available [on the website](http://mugen.karaokes.moe/en/download.html) for Windows and macOS.
-For Linux, follow the following steps.
+If you don't want to install manually, binaries are available [on the website](http://mugen.karaokes.moe/en/download.html) for Windows, Linux and macOS.
+The instructions below are for early-adopters, power users or devs who want to tinker with the app.

 ### Download

-To install, git clone this repository with the `--recursive` flag since it uses git submodules or download one of the available binaries for macOS or Windows on [Karaoke Mugen's website](http://mugen.karaokes.moe)
+To install, git clone this repository with the `--recursive` flag since it uses git submodules or download one of the available binaries for macOS or Windows on [Karaoke Mugen's website](http://mugen.karaokes.moe).

 ### Config files and portability